 Gibson Les Paul

 The Gibson Les Paul has been the gold standard for many guitarists for almost any style.
-It’s not without a reason that these guitars appear in pretty much every genre and style, including doom metal.
-These guitars are perfect for doom.
-They’ve got a really thick and warm sound, and are built like a tank.
+It’s not without reason these guitars appear in pretty much every genre and style, including doom metal.
+They’re perfect for doom.
+They’ve got a really thick and warm sound and are built like a tank.

-In case you didn’t know yet, Les Pauls are HEAVY.
+In case you didn’t know, Les Pauls are HEAVY.
 The weight of the Les Paul is something many guitarists complain about on a daily basis.
-This weight does mean it’s got a very large and thick sound that resonates well.
-Just put it through the dirty channel of an old Orange or Laney or high-gain Marshall stack with the gain cranked and you’ve got a doomy tone in literary seconds.
+This weight does mean it’s got a very large and thick sound that resonates well, though.
+Just put it through the dirty channel of an old Orange or Laney or high-gain Marshall stack with the gain cranked and you’ve got a doomy tone in literal seconds.

-The Les Paul is one of the most recognisable guitars out there, and probably the number two most popular electric guitar (closely beat by the Fender Stratocaster).
-Many, many brands have copied this guitar, and not without reason.
-The Gibson Les Paul is an important piece of musical history.
+The Les Paul is one of the most recognizable guitars out there, and probably the number two most popular electric guitar (closely beat by the Fender Stratocaster).
+Many, many brands have copied this guitar, and with good reason.
+The Gibson Les Paul is an important piece of music history.

-Some famous players who play the Gibson Les Paul include Slash (Guns and Roses), Jimmy Paige (Led Zeppelin), and Randy Rhoads (Ozzy Osbourne).
-Some doom metal players that play this guitar include the guitarists for Pentagram and Stephen O’Malley of Sunn O))).
+Some famous players who play the Gibson Les Paul include Slash (Guns N’ Roses), Jimmy Paige (Led Zeppelin), and Randy Rhoads (Ozzy Osbourne).
+Some doom-metal players who use this guitar include the guitarists for Pentagram and Stephen O’Malley of Sunn O))).

 If you want to get this guitar for yourself, you’re in luck.
-There’s many different options at basically every price point.
+There are many different options at basically every price point.

-If you’ve got the cash, go for the $4000 Gibson Les Paul Custom that everyone oggles at at the guitar store.
-If your budget is more around the 1k mark, a regular Gibson Les Paul Standard would be the way to go.
+If you’ve got the cash, go for the $4,000 Gibson Les Paul Custom that everyone ogles at at the guitar store.
+If your budget is closer to the $1k mark, a regular Gibson Les Paul Standard would be the way to go.

 For the most bang-for-your-buck solution, try looking at the Epiphone Les Paul Custom.
 They’re absolutely amazing and won’t do less than a ‘real’ Gibson would.